evildevill/instahack/README.md

 [+]--new session and start TOR (tor) before starting the attack
 ```
 ## USAGE OPTIONS [Termux] :

+__INFORMATION GATHERING__ :
+- From this option you can gather information about your target

 __AUTO ATTACK__ :
 - From this option you can start attack aon default pass list of tool.